 Using one of these platforms, you never have to worry about messing with the design or template of the site; all of that is set and untouchable through the CMS.
 All you deal with is the meat and potatoes, or the content on each page of the site.

 Need to add a photo?
 Delete a staff member?
 Update your bio?
 Edit your services list?
 No problem.
 It’s as easy as typing in a Microsoft Word document.
 And if that sounds too tech-savvy for you, then by all means, pay someone to update your site.
-But if that sounds easy-peasy-lemon-squeezy, then check out my enhanced website package, and let’s get started on building you a site using a CMS.
+But if that sounds easy-peasy-lemon-squeezy, then let’s get started on building you a site using a CMS.
 It’ll be like the first summer you took swimming lessons, and I promise I won’t let you drown.
 Or ruin your website.